bisonic-official/plot-contract/README.md

 # Overview

-This contract mints plots (lands) for a video game.
-The plot TokenId represents the consecutive minted number of each size (explained in the **TokenId** section).
+This contract mints plots of land for Forgotten Runiverse, an MMO based on the Forgotten Runes IP.
+The plot TokenId represents both the identity of the plot and the type of plot (explained in the **TokenId** section).
 There are 5 plot sizes:

 * 8x8
 * 16x16